Beskhue/enactive-agents/docs/usage.experiments.rst

 Automatically stopping simulations
 ==================================
 To automatically stop a world simulation once some condition is satisfied, an experiment can override the :func:`experiment.experiment.Experiment.halt` method.
-The method gets as parameter the current world time in ticks.
+The method is automatically called before simulating each tick, and receives as argument the current world time in ticks.
 It should return a boolean indicating whether simulation should be halted.
-Additionally, as the method is defined as a member of the experiment class, it has access to the simulated world through the :code:`self.world` class object member.
+As the method is defined as a member of the experiment class, it has access to the simulated world through the :code:`self.world` class object member.
 As such, it is possible to define arbitrary stopping conditions.

 For example, to halt the experiment automatically after 5,000 ticks: